Offroadcode/Offroadcode-Starter-Kit/README.md

 If you need to add a new scss file for some reason, you can do so by creating a _yourfilename.scss file (the underscore is needed) and you can then reference that in /assets/sass/screen.scss and it'll compile next time Grunt runs.

-**CSS Prefixing**
+###CSS Prefixing

 You don't need to include browser specific prefixing for properties, they're automatically added when Grunt compiles the Sass so just add un-prefixed properties and if they're needed it's taken care of.

-**SVG fallbacks to PNG**

-If you create any SVG assets for the project - icons etc, save them to /assets/images/svg/ and Grunt will generate a PNG version of the same size to use as a fallback in your CSS in conjunction with Modernizr class fallbacks.

-If it doesn't work, install SVG2PNG - https://github.com/pascalduez/grunt-svg2png (npm install --save-dev pascalduez/grunt-svg2png)

-**Autoprefixing CSS**

-When Grunt is run, it runs through the main stylesheet/s and checks on whether selectors need vendor prefixing so write un-prefixed css and run grunt.
+###Autoprefixing CSS

+You can edit `Gruntfile.js` to specify how many browser versions you want to support and provide autoprefixes for.
+It's just set for last 2 browser versions by default.

 ##Grunt Tasks

 There's a couple of simple tasks to save you running everything each time.
 They are:

-* `grunt` - Just compiles, autoprefixes and watches your sass
+* `grunt` - Just compiles, autoprefixes and watches your Sass while doing local dev
-* `grunt build` - Compiles your sass, concatenates all your JS into a production file and builds Modernizr
+* `grunt build` - Compiles your Sass, concatenates all your JS into a production file and builds Modernizr
 * `grunt assets` - Generate favicons, image optimisation and run svg2png conversion
 * `grunt devupdates` - Only need to run at the start of a new project to check if dependencies need updating